The UK Gambling Commission has published new binding rules for its LCCP agreements to be enforced on October 31, 2019.

 - Improve transparency standards, allowing for better funding and addressing the needs of addictive players who would benefit from prevention and treatment

-The Commission has been running multiple consultations in a pursuit of developing a safer gaming environment for all participating members.
+The Commission has been running multiple consultations in the pursuit of developing a safer gaming environment for all participating members.

 As per the new agreement, the UKGC would demand from gaming & betting operators to only work with ADR that have been approved by the Commission, thus raising standards across the board.